cncf/toc/reviews/incubation-falco.md

 * Downloads have seen significant growth.
 * The project has seen an increase in integrations, as well as Falco being incorporated into other products (Sumo Logic, Altran).
 * The community has seen increased participation and activity.
-* Public end users are documenting in the projects' [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/dev/ADOPTERS.md).
+* Public end users are documented in the projects' [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/dev/ADOPTERS.md).
 Two end users are speaking at Kubecon NA 2019.
 * The project completed a security audit and fixed 14 security bugs.
 * The project successfully participated in the Google Summer of Code.
 * The project successfully defined and shipped a roadmap.